KnowledgeEdgeAI/PETs_for_Public_Health_Challenge/docs/usage.rst

-To do pandemic stage inference, you can use the ``pandemic_stage_analyzer.pandemic_stage_analyzer()`` function to generate differential private time series of trnsactional data for luxurious or essential goods:
+To do pandemic stage inference, you can use the ``pandemic_adherence_analyzer.pandemic_stage_analyzer()`` function to generate differential private time series of trnsactional data for luxurious or essential goods:

-.. autofunction:: pandemic_stage_analyzer.pandemic_stage_analyzer
+.. autofunction:: pandemic_adherence_analyzer.pandemic_stage_analyzer

 The ``df`` parameter take pandas dataframe as input with columns ``[ "ID", "date", "merch_category", "merch_postal_code", "transaction_type", "spendamt", "nb_transactions"]``.
 The ``start_date`` and  ``end_date`` parameters take the start and end date of the time frame for which the analysis is to be done.